-Some other reasons for the lower cost in Mexico are more affordable rent and the fact that Mexican dentists do not charge a premium for the fancy dental clinics you’ll find in the U.S. Dental offices in Mexico offer less frills, but the quality and education of the dentists is still high.
+Some other reasons for the lower cost in Mexico are more affordable rent and the fact that Mexican dentists do not charge a premium for the fancy dental clinics you’ll find in the U.S. dental offices in Mexico offer fewer frills, but the quality and education of the dentists are still high.

 It is Easy To Coordinate

 If you use a dental tourism agency to plan your dental appointments, traveling to Mexico for dental work can be very easy.
-Instead of booking your travel, hotel, and dental work separately, you can hire a dental concierge to coordinate everything and even provide the transportation directly to your dental appointment.
+Instead of booking your travel, hotel, and dental care separately, you can hire a dental concierge to coordinate everything and even provide the transportation directly to your dental appointment.
 At Beyond Borders Dental, we arrange everything.
-Your payment includes the cost of transportation to and from your appointment, lodging (at a discounted rate), and the cost of your dental procedure.
 It couldn’t get any easier.

 Dental tourism is a big deal in Mexico.
-And because so many people travel to the country for dental work, dental labs are found in abundance.
-While it may take several weeks to make a crown or a bridge in the United States, these products take only a day to make in Mexico.
-So, you can have your entire dental experience completed over a weekend.
+And because so many people travel to the country for dental care, dental labs are found in abundance.
+While it may take several weeks to make a crown or a bridge in the U.S., these products take only a few days to make in Mexico.
+So, you can have your entire dental experience completed over a few days.